chameleon, funny, funny story, humor, insects, jurassic park, lizards, tongue in cheek, tongue-in-cheek

 I don’t know what it is with them, the insects/reptiles and me.
 If I had my way, if our paths were to cross at all, I would prefer them to take the low road and I the high road.
 Well I am not particular about it.
 If they so want they can take the high road and I shall be delighted to take the low road.
 All I ask is that we do not take the same road.
 Is that asking too much?
 I shall be East and they the West (Thank you, Rudyard Kipling) or vice versa, so never the twain need meet.

 What’s my grouse you wonder?!

-Our sideboard had broken its leg and had to be sent to the MES for repairs.
+Our sideboard had broken its leg and had to be sent to for repairs.
 We are transferring the glasses and other cutlery from it to the old wooden cupboard.
 There I am, surrounded by glasses, cups, plates and other fragile things, wiping away, nodding to the music playing from across the room.
-That’s when I feel a sort of weight on my dress, look down and there is this albino house lizard clinging to my dress.
+That’s when I feel a sort of weight on my dress, look down and see this albino house lizard clinging to my dress.

 He: Why did you have to go and stand there?
 Something like this was bound to happen!

-I: (Silent, still remembering and mentally shuddering at the experience of an albino lizard sharing me in the eye)
+I: (Silent, still remembering and mentally shuddering at the experience of an albino lizard staring me in the eye)

 Children give amused looks.
 The rare occasions they find their Mom helpless tickle them pink.

 I walk in to my kitchen after a brisk walk and take the pet bottle off the kitchen counter to have a drink of water.
 My hand touches something cold and I send the bottle flying across the kitchen.
 There had been a lizard sitting on it.
 What the heck was it doing on MY kitchen counter and on the pet bottle to be precise?!